Abu Muhammad al-Juwayni: Students

-Abu Muhammad al-Juwayni related that he once saw Prophet Yusuf in his dream where upon he fell to his knees in order to kiss his feet, but Yusuf prevented him as a mark of honour for the Imam, so the latter kissed Yusuf's heels.
+Abu Muhammad al-Juwayni related that he once saw Prophet Yusuf in his dream whereupon he fell to his knees in order to kiss his feet, but Yusuf prevented him as a mark of honour for the Imam, so the latter kissed Yusuf's heels.
 Abu Muhammad al-Juwayni said: "I interpreted it to mean that there would be blessing and honour in what I would leave behind."
 Ibn al-Subki commented: "What greater blessing and honour than his son (Al-Juwayni)!"

 Death

 He died in the year 1046.

 Abu Salih al-Mu'adhdhin said: "I gave Abu Muhammad his funeral bath.
 When we were wrapping him in the shroud I saw his right arm to the arm-pit luminous like the moon.
 I was bewildered, then I said to myself: these are the blessings of his legal responses."

 Reception

 Al-Sabuni said: "If Shaykh Abu Muhammad had been born among the Israelites, they would have transmitted his immense merits to us and he would have made their pride."

 Ibn Asakir narrates from his maternal uncle, `Abd al-Wahid ibn `Abd al-Karim al-Qushayri the son of Imam Abu al-Qasim: "In his time our [Ash`ari and Shafi`i] imams and the verifying scholars among our companions saw in him such perfection and high merit that they used to say: If it were permissible to hold that Allah sent another prophet in our time, it would not have been other than he."